The gods of this particular work may be greater

 - A God of Balance Between Good and Evil, is repeatedly a mediator of some sort.

 - A God of Good, that is, more human than the other gods.
-May be The Messiah (Perhaps literally), or simply the Token Good Teammate among Jerkass Gods.
+May be a Messianic Archetype (Perhaps literally), or simply the Token Good Teammate among Jerkass Gods.
 Common forms include:

 - Nature Gods, often associated with Elemental Powers.
 Sometimes, they're not true deities, but simply "rulers" of this particular aspect of nature, or of Elemental Embodiments.
 A personification of Earth (the world, not the element), or of nature in general, is popular.
 In this case, beware her (And it's almost always "her") Vengeance.